siriusbontea/roman-empire/README.md

      - Bootstrap - JS/CSS library for general layout, theme, and styles
 - Github Pages (maybe Mapbox?)
 - Adobe Stock Photos (SVGs for map icons, etc.)
-- [Convertio](https://convertio.co/) used to convert Adobe Illustrator (.ai) files to SVG.
+- [Convertio](https://convertio.co/) was used to convert Adobe Illustrator (.ai) files to SVG.
 - possibly other hosting service for larger data (i.e., map tiles).

 ##### Data files:
 - Roman roads, aqueducts, bridges (ShapeFiles) from the [Ancient World Mapping Center](https://awmc.unc.edu/wordpress/map-files/).

-- Ultimately, AWMC's [shapefile directory](https://awmc.unc.edu/awmc/map_data/shapefiles/political_shading/) has a decent collection of politcal maps showing the Roman Empire at various extents (from 60 B.C. to A.D.
+- Ultimately, AWMC's [shapefile directory](https://awmc.unc.edu/awmc/map_data/shapefiles/political_shading/) has a decent collection of political maps showing the Roman Empire at various extents (from 60 B.C. to A.D.
 200).
 However, the shapefiles were crude and did not align with shapefiles from Natural Earth's [10m Physical Vectors](https://www.naturalearthdata.com/downloads/10m-physical-vectors/), nor did they align to major natural physical barriers such as large rivers.
-Furthermore, I was unable to locate and vector files for the Early Roman Republic.
+Furthermore, I was unable to locate vector files for the Early Roman Republic.

 - Due to these shortfalls, I used QGIS to create the vector files I needed and align them with the Natural Earth vector files.<sup>1</sup> I referred to the various reference maps (see list below) to create additional vector files for the following time periods: